+If you have a medical emergency, notify the Detention Staff immediately.
+The Detention Center Medical Authority will be called to provide treatment and/or arrange for off-site care if necessary.
 If you have an emergency medical need that is life threatening, you will be transported to the emergency room by ambulance.
-You may be fully shackled and be required to remain in the shackles throughout the visit.
+You will be fully shackled and be required to remain in the shackles throughout the visit.